Transgender: Europe

-Denmark

-Since 2014 it has been possible for adults without the requirement of a psychiatric evaluation, medical or surgical treatment, divorce or castration, to after a six-month 'reflection period' have their social security number changed and legally change gender.

-Germany

-In November 2017, the Federal Constitutional Court ruled that the civil status law must allow a third gender option.
-Thus officially recognising "third sex" meaning that birth certificates will not have blank gender entries for intersex people.
-The ruling came after an intersex person, who is neither a man nor woman according to chromosomal analysis, brought a legal challenge after attempting to change their registered sex to "inter" or divers.

 Canada

 Jurisdiction over legal classification of sex in Canada is assigned to the provinces and territories.
 This includes legal change of gender classification.
 On June 19, 2017, Bill C-16, having passed the legislative process in the House of Commons of Canada and the Senate of Canada, became law upon receiving Royal Assent, which put it into immediate force.
 The law updated the Canadian Human Rights Act and the Criminal Code to include "gender identity and gender expression" as protected grounds from discrimination, hate publications and advocating transgender genocide.
 The bill also added "gender identity and expression" to the list of aggravating factors in sentencing, where the accused commits a criminal offence against an individual because of those personal characteristics.
 Similar transgender laws also exist in all the provinces and territories.